 If you think you may have testicular cancer, don’t hesitate to see a specialist.
-For patients with testicular cancer symptoms in the Tucson area, urologist Peter Burrows, MD is here to help.
+For patients with testicular cancer symptoms in the Tucson area, board-certified urologist Peter Burrows, MD is here to help.
 Dr. Burrows is a member of the American Urological Association with over 20 years of urologic oncology experience.
 Give our urology clinic a call at (520) 731-0600 today to schedule an appointment.

 Are You at Risk For Testicular Cancer?

 Although this is a relatively rare cancer, you should be aware of the risk factors.
 Some of these risk factors include:

 - A family history of testicular cancer